RMHogervorst/scheduling_r_scripts/README.md

 Option 1 is really not sustainable, if you forget, it doesn't run.
 However the reality is that many companies  rely on such a manual step.
 So we cannot ignore it completely.
 Millions of people worldwide copy stuff into an excel file from another excel file, save and send it to someone else.
 Manual is good for unstable processes, with lots of changing demands.
 It also helps in applying the best algorithm of all: common sense.

-**Where are the costs?**: High costs in people hours, maintainance of tools and training of other people.
+**Where are the costs?**: High costs in people hours, maintenance of tools and training of other people.
 Specifically when the person doing this is doing repetitive work that a computer could have done, these are wasted hours.
 The cost of  computer is already paid for in other ways.

 **How easy is it to set up and use. and how easy can you transfer your work to your coworker**: This is probably a process that evolved over time.
-Setup and use are unknown, untill someone new is trained to do it.
+Setup and use are unknown, until someone new is trained to do it.

 **how easy it is to change things, the script, changing secrets or frequency? **: Easy to change, some cost in new secrets that someone needs to type in.
 Changes in frequency only cost time that could have been spent on something else.